ando-smoke/pig-latin-translator/README.md

 Installation
 ------------

-Clone this project onto your local system and open the enclosed pig-latin.html in your preferred web browser.
+Clone this project onto your local system and open the enclosed pig-latin.html file in your preferred web browser.

 Usage
 -----